Key takeaway

 Anne-Sofie Bäckar, Executive Director of ChemSec, emphasised that “there’s already enough scientific evidence to act”.
 The substances have been shown to impair cognitive functions and increase the risk of neurological diseases such as Alzheimer’s and ALS.
 Exposure during early developmental stages, especially in utero or early childhood, can lead to lifelong effects.
 EU-wide economic losses are estimated in the tens of billions of euros annually due to neurotoxic exposure in children.

-PMT and vPvM Substances Join the List
+PMT And vPvM Substances Join The List

 In addition to neurotoxicants, the update includes 18 persistent, mobile, and toxic (PMT) and very persistent, very mobile (vPvM) chemicals.
 These substances pose serious environmental risks due to their ability to migrate through water systems and resist degradation.
 Often overshadowed by PFAS, their pollution potential could lead to "insurmountable costs", warns Bäckar.